-Is trying to come up with hundreds or even thousands of dollars keeping you from opening an investment account?
-It shouldn’t.
-In the past it was almost a requirement to have quite a bit of money available in order to make your initial investment in a mutual fund or open a brokerage account.
+You needn't wait until you come up with hundreds or even thousands of dollars before opening an investment account.
+In the past, it was almost a requirement to have quite a bit of money available to make your initial investment in a mutual fund or open a brokerage account.

-Direct Stock Purchase Plans
+Direct Stock-Purchase Plans

 If investing in individual companies is your goal, you might want to consider direct purchase plans or "DPPs" for short.
 As their name suggests, you purchase these stocks directly from the company.
-There’s no brokerage account, no middleman, and you work directly with the company that issues the stock.
-One drawback is that not every company offers a DPP so you may be somewhat limited in your selection.
+There’s no brokerage account and no middleman, and you work directly with the company that issues the stock.
+One drawback is that not every company offers a DPP, so you may be somewhat limited in your selection.

-The real benefit of a DPP is that you aren’t paying a hefty commission to a broker and you’re given the ability to purchase fractions of shares.
-For example, say a company you want to invest in is trading at $100 per share but you only have $50 to invest at the moment.
-Well, through a DPP you can usually buy just half of a share and then you could continue to use small amounts of money to purchase more shares over time.
+The real benefits of a DPP are that you aren’t paying a hefty commission to a broker, and you’re given the ability to purchase fractions of shares.
+For example, suppose a company you want to invest in is trading at $100 per share, but you only have $50 to invest at the moment.
+Through a DPP, you can usually buy just half of a share, and then you could continue to use small amounts of money to purchase more shares over time.
 You can’t do that with a traditional broker.

 A second way to start investing with a small amount of money is to sign up with an online discount broker.
 Today, many online brokers offer commission-free trading in ETFs, and you can create an automatic investment plan that will help you start building your portfolio over time.
 Keep in mind that they may impose some account restrictions and fees, but generally speaking, it’s a great way to start investing today without much money.

 Fund Companies Offering Low Minimums

 One of the biggest and best-known no-load fund companies out there is Vanguard.
-For most of their funds they require a $3,000 minimum investment just to get started.
-For many people it could take nearly a year to save up that kind of money if they are investing for the first time, and that is just to purchase one single fund!
-Vanguard isn't alone and most of the major fund companies have steep initial investment minimums
+For most of it funds, a $3,000 minimum investment is required, just to get started.
+Many people could take nearly a year to save up that kind of money if they are investing for the first time, and that is only to purchase one single fund.
+Vanguard isn't alone, and most of the major fund companies have steep initial investment minimums.